 Something about Evan

-The second of four children born to loving would-be libertarian parents, I grew up on a diet of independent cinema, junk TV and chocolate biscuits.
-As a toddler, I drank Dettol and shampoo and stuck forks into power-points.
+The second of four children born to loving would-be bohemian parents, I grew up on a diet of independent cinema, junk TV Shakespear and chocolate biscuits.
+As a toddler I drank Dettol and shampoo and stuck forks into power-points.
 Growing up I was often reminded by my family that I was lucky to have survived past the age of five.
 While my parents blamed me for being dangerously active and carelessly inquisitive, I lay the responsibility squarely at their feet for repeatedly leaving Dettol, shampoo and forks within my grasp.

 I like to define the resulting confusion from my upbringing as my 'perspective' which I now relentlessly channels into works of fiction.

-These day's I likes to prod people instead of power-points.
+These day's I like to prod people instead of power-points.
 I live in Sydney, Australia and divide my time between co-parenting, fixing my father's TV settings, changing my mother's light bulbs, graphic design work, writing, publishing and meditation.
-It's possible I've found the secret to perfect parenting, but as the answer is endless patiences I'm not sure it's any use to anyone, especially myself.
+It's possible I've found the secret to perfect parenting, but as the answer is endless patience I'm not sure it's any use to anyone, especially myself.